JustinJiaDev/Undercover/README.md

 # Undercover

 An iOS card game.
-Available on the [App Store](https://itunes.apple.com/app/id845918266) (Free & No Ads & No In-App Purchase).
+View this [blog post](http://zhuanlan.zhihu.com/Jacinth/19738343) (Written in Chinese) for more information.

 Pull requests are welcomed.